Not One More Alabama mobilized in 2016 to support, educate and inspire anyone impacted by the disease of addiction

 - To EDUCATE the community about drugs and the addictions that are killing us;

-- To place a loving, compassionate arm around those sufffering from a substance use disorder and the people that love them, and help raise them out of the dark and into a place of light, recovery and peace;
+- To place a loving, compassionate arm around those sufffering from a substance use disorder and the people who love them.
+We want them to know that they are not alone and there are hundreds who are willing to walk beside them on this journey;

 - To help fill the gap between what our state, city and schools provide for services and what our community needs;